hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 A variable is a symbolic name for (or reference to) information.
 Variables in computer programming are analogous to "buckets", where information can be maintained and referenced.
 On the outside of the bucket is a name.
 When referring to the bucket, we use the name of the bucket, not the data stored in the bucket.

 In the example above, we created a variable or a 'bucket' called `x`.
 Inside we put a value.
 Let's create another variable called `y`and give it a value of 5.
 When assigning a value to an variable, R does not print anything to the console.
-You can force to print the value by using parentheses or by typing the name.
+You can force to print the value by using parentheses or by typing the variable name.

 ```
 y <- 5